 APPENDICES

-Appendix A: IRS Taxable Real Estate Relocation Expenses
+Appendix A: Taxable Real Estate Relocation Expenses

 Allowable reimbursements by the State may have tax consequences for the employee.
 If a reimbursement is taxable, all related withholdings shall be applied to the total amount pursuant to federal and state laws, such as income tax, social security tax and retirement.